- Abstract class

 , or Omit

-to include or remove properties by name.
+to include or exclude properties programmatically.

 type Person = {